extrange/personal-blog/docs/blog/posts/2022-02-27-my-computing-philosophy.md

 -   Gaming: It is possible to [play on a Windows VM (with GPU passthrough) over the internet](2022-07-10-win11-vm-gpu-passthrough.md).
 -   Really obscure, closed source, Windows-only tools: Again, running them in a VM is possible.
--   Missing/substandard Linux device drivers[^linux-device-drivers]: A bit of a problem for some laptops, but for most desktops this is a non-issue.
+-   Missing/substandard Linux device drivers[^linux-device-drivers]: Potentially a problem for some laptops, but as time passes most hardware is already supported.

 In view of the above problems, I have decided to move to Linux.

+As of 2023 Nov I am making the switch to [NixOS], a distro which allows declarative configuration of not just packages but system and user settings.

 [^cloud-privacy]: Why not just store everything in the cloud?
 Because I don't trust Google (or Microsoft) with keeping the privacy of my data intact.
 [^package-manager]: [Chocolatey](https://chocolatey.org/) is a good try, however.